plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 ## Respawn

-It&#8217;s important that integration tests be independent, and when your tests hit a database that means we need to start each test from a well known state.
-The simplest well-known state is _empty_, and that&#8217;s where [Respawn](https://www.nuget.org/packages/Respawn) comes into the picture.
+It's important that integration tests be independent, and when your tests hit a database that means we need to start each test from a well known state.
+The simplest well-known state is _empty_, and that's where [Respawn](https://www.nuget.org/packages/Respawn) comes into the picture.
 Respawn can nuke every row from our database prior to each test.
 The only records that exist are the ones our test puts there.

 Our convention claims to reset the database with every test case.
 We saw the rule mentioned earlier, and here is its implementation: